Twig Adventures

 Finally we left the wilderness area and reached a well-traveled jeep road, just in time to see some side-by-sides go by.
 To avoid some private property due to a mining claim, we left the old AZT and proceeded over a saddle around Battle Axe Butte, a prominent shark-tooth of a mountain.
 It was a long hot slog up and down this saddle but I enjoyed the ever-changing face of the Butte as I went along.
 What dramatic features this landscape bears!

-We arrived at Walnut Canyon just in time to see a girl hike by, rather oblivious to our presence.
+We arrived at Walnut Canyon just in time to see a woman hike by, seemingly oblivious to our presence.
 I was confused by her appearance from the wash, finally putting together that she was a NOBO AZT hiker.
-Someone had put a note in Guthooks about this alternate trail and so now quite a few are attempting it.
-But word about the private property issue apparently had not spread, so she was heading all the way up the canyon to where it reconnects to Battle Axe Road.
+Someone had put a note in Guthooks about this alternate trail and so now quite a few were attempting it.
+But word about the private property issue apparently had not spread, so she was heading all the way up the canyon to where it reconnected to Battle Axe Road.
 We followed her about 100 yards up the wash, which our notes indicated had good pools of water.
 Indeed, there was a flowing spring…the only water we had come across since Picketpost.
-I tried to mention something about the water to the AZT hiker but she was completely uninterested in learning about where we had come from or what we knew about the water situation ahead of her.
-I think she assumed we were just more AZT hikers and hiked on without a word.
-Ignorance is bliss.
+I tried to mention something about the lack of water ahead and the private property issues, but she seemed completely uninterested in talking.
+I think she assumed we were just more AZT hikers coming from behind her.
+She hiked on without a word…ignorance is bliss.

 As we collected water, 6 more AZT hikers appeared from the wash.
-They were more friendly and sat down with us to inquire about the route.
-A few had at least downloaded the track onto a common app called Gaia.
-But none had the detailed notes that we are carrying…which help a lot in terms of locating water sources and pointing out other notable features.
-I gave them a heads up about the lack of water ahead.
-They were in for a rough 6 miles heading up through the dry and exposed canyon in the afternoon.
+They were more engaging and sat down with us to inquire about the route.
+A few had at least downloaded the track onto Gaia, but none had the detailed notes that we were carrying…which helped a lot in terms of locating water sources and pointing out other notable features.
+I gave them the heads up about the lack of water ahead.
+They were in for a rough 6 miles heading up through the dry and exposed canyon in the afternoon, followed by another 10 dry miles to the trailhead.
 I didn’t envy their position.
 But they enthusiastically carried on.
 Sometimes I wonder if GPS emboldens people a little too much.
-Cairn to cairn and landmark orientation are skills that should be leaned in combination with GPS.
 The AZT is so well trodden now, it’s like a highway.
-But this alternate was certainly quite a departure from the familiar.
-I hope they had some prior experience with advanced navigation.
+But this alternate was certainly quite a departure from that standard.

 We popped back onto the main trail and started heading east along the Gila valley.
 At another wash, I noticed 3 hikers taking a break.
-I had a feeling about them and asking if they were doing the AZT.
+I asked if they were doing the AZT.
 Nope, these 3 were GET hikers!
-And suddenly we were in a GET bubble.
+Suddenly we were in a GET bubble.
 I knew I had seen very fresh footprints heading down the wash….the same that I had seen back in the Superstitions.
-I couldn’t believe we had caught up to them since they had left 3 days ahead of us.
+I couldn’t believe we had caught up to them since they had left 3 days ahead of us, according to the trail registers.
 They had taken a zero in Superior and I gathered that they were a little newer to the route finding aspects of this long distance adventure.
 In fact, this was one of the guy’s first thru-hike!
 I couldn’t even imagine doing this route without having at least first experienced a desert hike like the PCT, AZT, or CDT.
-I have all 3 under my belt and even still I constantly wonder if I’m ready for this.
+I had all 3 under my belt and even still I wondered if I was ready for this.
 Today gave me some confidence at least.

 We chatted for a bit but it was getting late.
 We were all heading for the next river access area to make camp, so we assumed we’d be able to chat with them more.
 As it turned out, we were all really tired from the challenging day and stayed confined to our tents.
 The Gila river lulled us to sleep, as we lay tucked under the mesquite.
 It was a very lovely campsite and a great finish to a fantastic day.